Is Budapest Child Friendly?Image Credits: Private Photos from Vacations

 I think that Budapest deserves a spot on our family list for at short extended weekend or 1-week holiday.

-#5 Safe and sound
+#5 Safe and Sound in Budapest

 From the Crime and Safety statistics of numbeo, to bloggers and travel-related websites.
 Budapest is described as a perfectly safe city.